litestar-org/litestar/docs/tutorials/repository-tutorial/03-repository-controller.rst

     :emphasize-lines: 110-183
     :linenos:

-TODO: We use the pagination filter in the list detail endpoint.  make a Note about the other stuff?
+In our list detail endpoint, we use the pagination filter for limiting the amount of data returned.
+This built-in feature of Litestar's repository enables you to retrieve large datasets in smaller, more manageable chunks.

-The above example used the asynchronous repository implementation, but we offer feature parity between the synchronous and async implementations.
-Here's the synchronous version of this sample example:
+In the above examples, we've used the asynchronous repository implementation.
+However, Litestar also supports synchronous database drivers with an identical implementation.
+Here's a corresponding synchronous version of the previous example:

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_sync_repository.py
     :language: python
     :caption: app.py
     :linenos:

-You now have a feature complete CRUD service that includes pagination!
-In the next section, we'll see how we can extend the built in repository to add additional functionality.
+The examples above enable a feature-complete CRUD service that includes pagination!
+In the next section, we'll explore how to extend the built-in repository to add additional functionality to our application.